spaulsteinberg/EzOrdr-1/FINALPAPER.md

 ## Project Management
 We completed all goals on schedule for a workable product.
 We did not complete payment or administrative tasks, however.
 These were not considered to be a top priority but something that we would have liked to have completed.
 This would have made our product a more well-rounded application.
+Goals were set as issues and/or milestones on GitHub, and were generally completed on-time.

+## Reflection
+For this iteration, our front end went smoothly.
+It was not difficult to fix our lingering errors and complete our goals for it.
+This includes positioning and line issues, dynamic element creation, and general display.
+The back end did not go as smooth, though this was expected and was also a significantly more difficult aspect of the project than the front end.
+Since we had to re-work a large portion of the sending and receiving to the database this took a large amount of time and adjustments also had to be made to our existing JavaScript code for displaying and extracting responses.
+Overall, this project was a success.
+Though we did not get to implement the administrative and payment portions, these were ambitious goals.
+We completed a complete ordering system that can be easily scaled and is very well documented in our code and reports.
+Additionally, our group members were new to database languages and working with JavaScript and JSON objects.
+Learning these were a worthwhile experience in themselves, but to also have a legitimate completed project is very important as well (perhaps most important).